awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

   For more information, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
 + `--enable-cleartext-plugin` – A value that specifies that `AWSAuthenticationPlugin` must be used for this connection

+  If you are using a MariaDB client, the `--enable-cleartext-plugin` option isn't required\.
 + `--user` – The database account that you want to access
 + `--password` – A signed IAM authentication token